poppaLol/poppaLol/README.md

 - 👋 Hi, I’m @poppaLol
 - 👀 I’m interested in full stack development and cloud
-- 🌱 I’m currently learning Rust for Embedded Devices
+- 🌱 I’m currently learning Rust for Embedded Devices, and dabbling with WebAssembly
 - 💞️ I’m looking to collaborate on pretty much anything!
 - 📫 How to reach me laurie.ibbs@gmail.com - or look me up on [LinkedIn](https://www.linkedin.com/in/laurie-ibbs/)